abedmohammed/web-snippets/order-summary-card/README.md

 # Frontend Mentor - Order Summary Component

 This is a solution to the [Order Summary Component](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-### The challenge

-Users should be able to:

-- See hover and focus states for interactive elements

 ### Screenshot